Guildable Manor: History

-In 1326 the City was allied to the cause of Queen Isabella and Mortimer to remove Edward II and replace him with his juvenile son as Edward III.
-In doing so the City was rewarded with the maintenance and extension of its privileges at the first Parliament of the new reign in March 1327 and granted associated charters to authorise some major Livery Companies and to grant the Crown's interest in Southwark to the City for the fee or tax farm, the City thereafter appointing the Bailiff who was now responsible to the City as 'Lord of the Manor'.
+In 1326 the city was allied to the cause of Queen Isabella and Mortimer to remove Edward II and replace him with his juvenile son as Edward III.
+In doing so the city was rewarded with the maintenance and extension of its privileges at the first Parliament of the new reign in March 1327 and granted associated charters to authorise some major livery companies and to grant the Crown's interest in Southwark to the city for the fee or tax farm, the City thereafter appointing the Bailiff who was now responsible to the city as 'Lord of the Manor'.
 The charter of 1327 is still extant and held at Guildhall.

-Quit Rents and Court of Exchequer
+Quit rents and Court of Exchequer

 The charter granted to the City of London by Edward III to take control of the ancient borough and manor ('ville of Southwark' alias Guildable Manor) was specific in that an annual render of cash had to be made to the Crown's treasury, the Exchequer.
-In Domesday Book the value of Southwark to the king was noted as £16.00, there is some evidence that the render was for £10.00 in the early period but it eventually settled at £11.00, the differences may have been related to fee or tax farming.
-Each year, usually near the charter date of 6 March, this Quit Rent is made at a ceremonial Court of Exchequer of the Queen's Remembrancer.
-The remembrancer instructs the Attorney to the City of London as Clerk of the Court (post held by the director of the City Remembrancer's department at Guildhall) to summons the free burgess tenants of the Guildable Manor, in their capacity as the representatives of the City in Southwark, to the Court as jurors to make the payment.
+In Domesday Book the value of Southwark to the king was noted as £16.00, and there is some evidence that the render was for £10 in the early period but it eventually settled at £11; the differences may have been related to fee or tax farming.

+Each year, usually near the charter date of 6 March, this Quit Rent is made at a ceremonial Court of Exchequer of the Kings Remembrancer.
+The Remembrancer instructs the Attorney to the City of London as Clerk of the Court (a post held by an officer of the City Remembrancer's department at Guildhall) to summons the free burgess tenants of the Guildable Manor, in their capacity as the representatives of the city in Southwark, to the court as jurors to make the payment.
 They then travel to Southwark to institute the court.
-The jurors attend and stand witness to their Foreman and Officers presenting the rental, doing so by placing 44 Crowns, i.e. five shilling (now 25 pence) pieces onto the Exchequer Cloth, this represents the £11.00.
-The clerk to the Chamberlain's Court of the City also attends to inform his superior that the rent for Southwark has indeed been paid and the City's obligations to the Crown fulfilled.
-Although largely now decorous the ceremony underlies the fact that the City Bridge House Estate & Lands committee is in fact the largest land-owner in the area.
-The estate pays the annual Jurors Fee; the Chamberlain's office pays the actual rent along with many others to the Crown.
-The event has been held in a number of dignified venues over the years, the Cathedral Library, Glaziers Hall, Guy's Chapel but most often in recent years at St George the Martyr Southwark.
+The jurors attend and stand witness to their foreman and officers, presenting the rental by placing 44 crowns, i.e. five shilling (now 25 pence) pieces onto the Exchequer Cloth to represent the £11.
+The clerk to the Chamberlain's Court of the city also attends to inform his superior that the rent for Southwark has indeed been paid and the city's obligations to the Crown fulfilled.
+Although largely now decorative, the ceremony underlies the fact that the City Bridge House Estates (now known as the City Bridge Foundation) is the largest land-owner in the area.
+The estate pays the annual jurors' fee; the Chamberlain's office pays the actual rent along with many others to the Crown.
+The event has been held in a number of dignified venues over the years, including the Cathedral Library, Glaziers Hall and Guy's Chapel, but most often in recent years at the church of St George the Martyr, Southwark.